Project overview

 This was to guide me in how to structure the questions/tasks for the unmoderated testing.

-After recruitment, I reviewed the recordings, noting observations from participants’ actions and comments.
+I analysed the recordings, capturing key observations from both actions and verbal feedback.

 Executive Summary of Insights (Across all 3 studies)